prody/ProDy/doc/tutorials/ensemble_analysis/blast.rst

 -------------------------------------------------------------------------------

-Let's plot RMSD to the average structure:
+Let's plot RMSDs of all conformations from the average conformation:

 .. ipython:: python